 Dr. Sumant Ranji completed his Internal Medicine residency training at the University of Chicago, and served as Chief Medical Resident at Cook County Hospital in Chicago.
 He joined UCSF in 2002 as a fellow in hospital medicine and clinical research, and subsequently joined the faculty of the Division of Hospital Medicine at UCSF Health.
 His work focuses on improving the quality and safety of care for hospitalized patients and educating residents and medical students.

-Dr. Ranji was named Chief of the Division of Hospital Medicine at Zuckerberg San Francisco General Hospital in 2016.
-In this role, he directs the division's activities in the clinical care of hospitalized patients - including planning and leading the hospital medicine service's response to the COVID-19 pandemic - and is responsible for the mentorship and development of the division's 40 faculty and staff.
+Dr. Ranji is the Chief of the Division of Hospital Medicine at Zuckerberg San Francisco General Hospital, having served in this role since 2016.
+He directs the division's activities in the clinical care of hospitalized patients - including planning and leading the hospital medicine service's response to the COVID-19 pandemic - and is responsible for the mentorship and development of the division's 40 faculty and staff.
 Under his leadership, the division has focused on improving care for vulnerable and marginalized patients by implementing innovative clinical services, leading educational and quality improvement programs, and conducting impactful research.